 - 1 cup chicken broth

-- 6 medium sized potatoes peeled and sliced 1/8 inch thick
+- 6 medium-sized potatoes, peeled and sliced to about 1/8-inch thick

 - 1/2 teaspoon salt

 - 1/8 teaspoon pepper

 - 1 cup shredded Monterrey jack cheese

 - 3 tablespoons butter, melted